affinidi/affinidi-ssi-dart/README.md

   affinidi_dart_ssi: ^<version_number>
 ```

-Then run the command below to install the package.
+Then, run the command below to install the package.

 ```bash
 dart pub get
 ```

+Visit the pub.dev install page of the Affinidi SSI Dart package for more information.

 ## Usage